dekoza/mtgpl/FUT.rst

 :mtgtip:`Putrid Cyclops<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/4/14e82edf-8acc-4024-bb88-f727f632b061.jpg?1562899185|https://scryfall.com/card/fut/75/putrid-cyclops?utm_source=api>`
    When Putrid Cyclops enters the battlefield, scry 1, then reveal the top card of your library.
-Putrid Cyclops gets -X/-X until end of turn, where X is that card's converted mana cost.
+Putrid Cyclops gets -X/-X until end of turn, where X is that card's mana value.
 (To scry 1, look at the top card of your library, then you may put that card on the bottom of your library.)

 :mtgtip:`Shimian Specter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/6/e6faa406-aa7a-49ce-a42e-00e98f3fb74e.jpg?1562941386|https://scryfall.com/card/fut/76/shimian-specter?utm_source=api>`
    Flying

    Whenever Shimian Specter deals combat damage to a player, that player reveals their hand.
 You choose a nonland card from it.
 Search that player's graveyard, hand, and library for all cards with the same name as that card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Skirk Ridge Exhumer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/e/4e783332-ea4e-4330-ba91-d23e5a58a7eb.jpg?1562910879|https://scryfall.com/card/fut/77/skirk-ridge-exhumer?utm_source=api>`